-When you factor in that a lean bulk is quite possibly the optimal way to build muscle then it makes the task of bulking as an ectomorph even more difficult.
-The reason I say a lean bulk is optimal is because you can only build so much muscle over the course of a week/month/year and therefore excessive weight gain on a ‘dirty’ bulk will just lead to excessive gains in body fat.
+A lean bulk is arguably the optimal method for building muscle.
+This is because you can only build so much muscle over the course of a week/month/year and therefore excessive weight gain on a ‘dirty’ bulk will just lead to excessive gains in body fat.

 Minimizing fat gain whilst still building muscle should be the goal for everyone, lower body fat is ideal for far too many reasons to list however staying between 10%-15% body fat is optimal for building muscle and should therefore be the goal of a lean bulk.

 As an ectomorph, this will of course be a struggle, and therefore there are some general rules you should follow for a successful ectomorph lean bulking plan.